taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.map_memory`

-Maps an on-device memory to a host-addressible space.
+Maps a device memory to a host-addressable space.
 You *must* ensure that the device is not being used by any device command before the mapping.

 `function.unmap_memory`

-Unmaps an on-device memory and makes any host-side changes about the memory visible to the device.
-You *must* ensure that there is no further access to the previously mapped host-addressible space.
+Unmaps a device memory and makes any host-side changes about the memory visible to the device.
+You *must* ensure that there is no further access to the previously mapped host-addressable space.

+`function.allocate_image`

+Allocate a device image with provided parameters.

+`function.free_image`

+Frees an image allocation.

 `function.create_event`